Wisdom Keepers ~

 Many leaders, from Deepak to Osho to Oprah, refer to “manifesting” your goals, dreams, and desires.
 But what does manifesting really mean?
 And how do you actually do it?

-Master Sally Carlile will discuss her journey to becoming a master manifester and what she learned along the way regarding the importance of integrity, courage, and purpose.
+In this video, Master Sally Carlile discusses and answers questions about her journey to becoming a master manifester and what she learned along the way regarding the importance of integrity, courage, and purpose.